strangelove-ventures/poa/README.md

 **Flow**

 A validator is removed by an admin at height H; it increases the minimum self delegation to current+1.
-This puts the bonded validator into `Unbonding` status when checked by the x/staking module in it's BeginBlock (at H).
+This puts the bonded validator into `Unbonding` status when checked by the x/staking module in its BeginBlock (at H).
 The next iteration (H+1) the PoA module force updates the `Unbonding` validator to the status of `Unbonded`.
-The x/staking module then performs it's BeginBlock logic and sets it as `Unbonded`.
+The x/staking module then performs its BeginBlock logic and sets it as `Unbonded`.
 The validator is now deleted from consensus at H+2 in the PoA BeginBlock.

 ## Client